Who’s ready for another simple, delicious entrée recipe?! Please say yes, because this 30-minute Harvest Bowl is calling your name.

 - Pomegranate arils

-- Add the carrots and potatoes to the sheet and drizzle with 1 Tbsp maple syrup, 1 Tbsp olive oil, salt, pepper, and rosemary.
+Add the carrots and potatoes to the sheet and drizzle with half of the maple syrup, half of the olive oil, the salt, pepper, and rosemary (as original recipe is written, 1 Tbsp maple syrup and 1 Tbsp olive oil // adjust if altering batch size).
 Toss to combine.
 Then bake for 12 minutes.

-- When the veggies are at the 12-minute mark, remove pan from the oven and add the Brussels sprouts.
-Top with remaining 1 Tbsp oil, 1 Tbsp maple syrup, and another pinch each salt and pepper.
+When the veggies are at the 12-minute mark, remove pan from the oven and add the Brussels sprouts.
+Top with remaining 1 Tbsp olive oil, 1 Tbsp maple syrup, and another pinch each salt and pepper (amounts as original recipe is written // adjust if altering batch size).
 Loosely toss to combine.

-*Nutrition information is a rough estimate for 1 of 4 servings with 1/4 of the sauce and no garnishes.
+*Nutrition information is a rough estimate calculated with the sauce and without garnishes.

 Nutrition Per Serving (1 of 4 side servings)

 - Fat: 26.3g

 - Sodium: 152mg